imagej/imagej.github.io/_pages/develop/ij1-plugins.md

 -----------

 -   Plugins can only implement menu entries (in particular, they cannot provide tools in the toolbar)
--   Some functions which are easy to call via macros are not available via the public Java API (e.g. {% include bc content='Image | Stacks | Plot Z-axis profile...'%})
+-   Some functions which are easy to call via macros are not available via the public Java API (e.g. {% include bc path='Image | Stacks | Plot Z-axis profile...'%})
 -   It is often quicker to write macros

 Rapid prototyping with the [Script Editor](/scripting/script-editor)